 Trade Schools can be your ticket to great careers in specific fields.
 Automotive, plumbing, electrician, aviation—you name it, they’ve got it.
 And it doesn’t stop there.
 Culinary schools, art schools, tech schools, beauty schools—the options are endless.
 Oh, and don’t forget about healthcare trade schools that can launch you into medical technology, billing, or assisting or pharmacy tech.
 Take a look at Hawaii Medical College in Honolulu—they’ve got your back.

 Some fields prefer certificates over—or in addition to—college degrees.
-Get certified in project management, digital marketing, programming, teaching, information systems, or take advanced training in healthcare fields.
+Get certified in project management, digital marketing, programming, teaching, and information systems, or take advanced training in healthcare fields.
 These certificates can be your golden ticket to a prosperous career.

 - Real-Life Experiences